 That is in contrast to the Mac Studio, which starts at $1,999/£2,099 (was £1,999) for the M2 Max version, rises to $3,999/£4,100 (was £3,999) for the M2 Ultra version, and tops out at $7,999/£8,999 (was £7,999) if you fully spec it out.

-There are also lots of build-to-order options including:
+There are also lots of build-to-order options that will bump up the price, including:

 So the ultimate Mac Pro could cost $12,299/£12,499.